Sunroom vs 3-Season Room: What’s the Difference in BC?

 What you give up:

-- 2–3x the cost of a 3-season room
+- A bigger investment than a 3-season room

 - Full building permit with multiple inspections